-The Terpene Harvest™ Series takes a research-centric approach to the exploration of the world of terpenes, investigating the more than 20,000 plant species—including cannabis—that produce 40,000 varieties of aromatic terpenes.
-200 of these terpenes are programmed into the cannabis/hemp genome (DNA), a small subset of which (one or two dozen) manifests in an individual cultivar (strain) of the plant.
+This limited-time seasonal article explores the world of terpenes, investigating the more than 20,000 plant species—including cannabis—that produce 40,000 varieties of aromatic terpenes.
+Roughly 150 of these terpenes are programmed into the cannabis/hemp genome (DNA), a small subset of which (a dozen or so) manifests in an individual cultivar (strain) of the plant.

 Mistletoe is the English common name for a relatively predatory genus of plant for which 1,500 species have been discovered to date.
 This plant plays a small but significant role in a multitude of cultural celebrations and festivals that date back to the Roman era.

 A flowering plant, European varieties of mistletoe produce white and waxy berries in clusters of two to six.
 The Eastern variety of mistletoe found in North America features shorter, broader leaves than its European sibling and larger clusters of 10 or more berries.